sathya050801/Data-structures-Practise/README.md

 # datastructures
-## Practising and solving problems using the datastrucutres
+## Practising and solving problems using datastrucutres.